brosell/todotxt-kanban/README.md

 		- Each kanban file will have three sections: Backlog, In Progress, and Done.
 		- The files are chmod to read-only to help remind that they shouldn't be edited manually.
 		- Since your tasks won't have any kanban contexts they will all be in Backlog.
+            > any tasks that don't have a project will be added to a board called Unassigned.
+Even I think this may be wrong so this should be configurable
 - As a PF I want to move a task to (In Progress|Done|Backlog)
 	- `tkb-status TASK# (inprogress|done|backlog)`
 		- You can move from any status to any other status